jalho/reindeerland/README.md

 3. `make`
 4. `docker compose up`

+# Components

+- `admin-ui`

+  Web page showing a real time map of _Reindeerland_ Rust game server.

+- `map-service`

+  HTTP server serving _Reindeerland_ Rust game server map as a .PNG file.

+- `rcon-ws-proxy`

+  Accepts WebSocket connections from the `admin-ui` for authorized users.
+  Expects specific auth headers in `/login` request, and specific auth cookies in subsequent WebSocket upgrade request.
+The cookies are set in response to the login request.

+- `tls-proxy`

+  TLS reverse proxy load balancer serving all of the above over TLS.

 # Getting TLS cert manually with certbot

 IP address is logged publicly by the CA, thus consider running these commands